dfelinto/blender-manual/manual/compositing/types/matte/cryptomatte.rst

 =====

 #.
 Enable Cryptomatte Object render pass in the Passes panel, and render.
 #.
-In the compositing nodes, create a Cryptomatte node and select the cryptomatte
+In the compositing nodes, create a Cryptomatte node and select the Cryptomatte layer.
-   layer.
 #.
 Attach a Viewer node to the combined pass of the render layers.
 #.
-Use the Cryptomatte Add/Remove button to sample objects from the compositor backdrop.
+Use the Cryptomatte Add/Remove button to sample objects from the Compositor backdrop.
 #.
 Use the Matte output of the Cryptomatte node to get the alpha mask.

-The image/uv editor, node backdrop or movie clip editor can be used to pick a cryptomatte sample.
+The Image editor, UV editor, node backdrop or Movie Clip editor can be used to pick a Cryptomatte sample.
-They don't need to show any cryptomatte layer.
-The node will use the sample image coordinate to sample in the cryptomatte layer that is selected in the node.
+They don't need to show any Cryptomatte layer.
+The node will use the sample image coordinate to sample in the Cryptomatte layer that is selected in the node.

 Example
 =======